tefkah/thesis-writing/Meta/The Configuration Space Explanation Chapter.md

 ctime: 20210402123014
 ---

-# The configuration space explanation of anyons
+# The Configuration Space Explanation Chapter

 In this section I will give a brief expose of the purported explanation of the possibility/emergence of anyons via the "configuration space framework", mostly based on [@Shech2019], [@Shech2015b], [@Rao2001] and [@Tong2016].